bavc/bavc-resources/docs/Technical Documentation/sanMaintenance.md

 ## GUI Maintenance Portal

 The online GUI has more information about the SAN.
-It logs errors, showst the status of the drives, and allows you to add more SAN clients to the network.
+It logs errors, shows the status of the drives, and allows you to add more SAN clients to the network.

 To log into the GUI you'll need to navigate to the IP address and log in.
 This information can all be found in 1password, under the entry _SAN Maintenance GUI_.
 In this entry there are two IP addresses, one for each SAN controller.
 These are redundant, you can use either.
 You will have to accept a security risk, don't worry about this.
-It also might get mad at your browser, but that shoudn't be a problem.
+It also might get mad at your browser, but that shouldn't be a problem.
 It may ask you to download a version of Flash Player, this shouldn't be necessary.

 ### SAN and Drive Status